 22. Loch Ness

 Rady to meet face to face with Nessie?
 The legendary Loch Ness Monster.
 Well, you have to be lucky to spot it.
-But have you camera steady – you might be the one to capture it on a picture.
+Book a Loch Ness boat trip and have your camera steady – you might be the one to capture it on a picture.

 23. Snowdonia National Park

 Hiking-lovers bucket list ideas UK.
 One of the most ‘Epic‘ in the whole UK.
 Make sure Snowdonia is on your summer bucket list!

 24. The Dark Hedges